Scalable Adversarial Attack Algorithms on Influence Maximization: Experimental Evaluation

 \subsection{Algorithms}

 We test all four algorithms proposed in the experiment, for the AdvIM task with different settings.
 Some further details of each algorithm are explained below.

 \alg{\AAFF}.
 This is the forward forest greedy algorithm.
 The number of forward-forest simulations of \alg{\AAFF} is the same as the reverse-reachable approaches in Theorem \ref{thm:naiveimm}.
 However, instead of using VRR paths, \alg{\AAFF} simulate a forward forest, i.e., a set of trees, in each propagation, which is required to occupy a huge computer memory to ensure theoretical guarantee.
-To make it practical, we follow the standard practice in the literature and set the number of simulations as $10000$~\cite{kempe03,chen08,WCW12}.
+To make it practical, we follow the standard practice in the literature and set the number of simulations as $10000$~\cite{kempe03,chen08,WCW12}. \OnlyInShort{The pseudo code and full analysis of \alg{\AAFF} is given in the appendix of the full version~\cite{arxivfull}.}

 \alg{\AAIMMNaive}.
 This is the AAIMM algorithm with naive VRR path simulation, as given in Algorithm~\ref{alg:imm} and Algorithm~\ref{alg:nvrrp}. \alg{\AAIMMNaive} needs to generate plenty of RR paths for enough VRR paths since most naive RR paths can not touch the seed set $S$.
 Compared to \alg{\AAFF}, \alg{\AAIMMNaive} uses much less computer memory cost to ensure the theoretical guarantee due to the RIS approach.